DAILY DISCIPLINE #50

 Day 12- What was the only way for Gentiles or Jews to become partakers of the blessing given to Abraham?

-Perhaps we are not unlike the Jews in thinking we are Christians because we have been born into a Christian family, that goes to a Christian church within a country that embraces some Christian values!
+Perhaps we are not unlike the Jews in thinking we are Christians because we have been born into a Christian family, go to a Christian church, and live in a country that embraces some Christian values!

 Day 14- What is THE ONLY WAY for each one of us to become children of God and part of the true seed of Abraham?